vcastellm/dripper/README.md

       fi
     }

-Now edit the `.env` file of your project and the following load path:
+Now you can add a `ruby` to the load path by running:

-    PATH=/Users/fesplugas/.packages/stow/ruby-1.9.3-p125/bin:$PATH
+    drip path ruby-1.9.3-p125 > .env

 Conventions